binaryage/dirac/docs/faq.md

 The docking API is only available for the embedded (internal) DevTools that come with Chrome.
 See [the issue #5](https://github.com/binaryage/dirac/issues/5) for more details.

+### Does Dirac play well with Figwheel?

+Absolutely!
+Figwheel is fantastic.
+Just keep in mind that Figwheel's REPL is completely separate from your nREPL connected with Dirac
+Agent.
+I usually tend to [disable Figwheel's REPL feature](https://github.com/binaryage/dirac-sample/blob/cfa695c6a1ec6ec6fac3815eec48f65da58fd959/project.clj#L111) in my projects and use Figwheel just as a hot code/css reloader + HUD display for compilation feedback.
+Figwheel's REPL is an extra feature which is not required for core Figwheel functionality.